Limit shapes for the asymmetric five vertex model: Limit shapes

 See Figure \ref{bppexact}.
 This formula is valid for $r\in(1/3,1)$.
-It has facets analogous to the case $F=u$ above.
-This oval limit shape degenerates, as $r$ decreases to $1/3$, to a segment.
+It has facets analogous to the case $F=u$ above (not drawn).
+The oval repulsive region degenerates, as $r$ decreases to $1/3$, to a segment.
 See Figure \ref{bppbdy}.
 (For an asymmetric hexagon, with side lengths $n_1,n_2,n_3,n_1,n_2,n_3,$ this degeneration will take place at a different value of $r$ depending on the ratios $n_1/n_2, n_2/n_3$).

+We can argue that this is the correct repulsive region as follows.
+First note that if we change the definition of $\sigma$ by adding to it a linear function of $s$ and $t$, we don't change any limit shape: limit shapes depend on the second derivatives of $\sigma$.
+It is convenient to add $(s+t)\log(1-r^2)$ so that $\sigma$ is \emph{minimized on the neutral region $\N\setminus\N^*$}.
+Then we immediately see that if there is a height function whose gradient lies entirely in the neutral region $\N\setminus\N^*$, then any such function is a minimizer, and all minimizers will have this form.
+This is the case for $r<1/3$ as illustrated in Figure \ref{bppPL}: the piecewise linear solution in that figure has gradient in the neutral region for any $r\le 1/3$ (note that $r=1/3$ is the largest $r$ for which $(1/4,1/4)$ is in the neutral region).

+For $r>1/3$ there must be a nonempty repulsive region: this follows because along the central line from $(-1,-1,-1/2)$ to $(1,1,1/2)$, where we have $s=t$ by symmetry, there must be a point of slope $s+t=2s\le \frac12$, and such a slope $(s,s)$ is in $\N^*$.
+The repulsive region has the same four-fold symmetry as the boundary values, and each slope $(s,t)\in\N^*$ occurs at two centrally symmetric points (except at the center which is a point of multiplicity two).
+The repulsive region must touch the left and right boundaries at $x=\pm1$ when $u=\infty$ and the upper and lower boundaries ($y=\pm1$) when $u=0$.
+Thus $g$ is a double branched cover of $\H$, branched over a certain point $a(r)$ which maps to the center.
+From (\ref{gprime}) and symmetry we see that $g$ above is of the form $q(u)\sqrt{u^2+a(r)u+r^2}$ where $q$ is rational; now a somewhat technical argument shows that $q$ and $a(r)$ are uniquely determined to be the above values by the equations (\ref{xinF}) and the fact that $x,y$ remain bounded as $u$ runs over $\R\cup\{\infty\}$.